browserengineering/book/book/chrome.md

         self.tabs[self.active_tab].draw(self.canvas)
 ```

-This is all basically done now, with one small oversight: we need to
+The `Browser`/`Tab` split is basically done now, so we need to
 actually create some tabs!
-Let's start with a method that creates a
-new tab:
+It looks like this:

 ``` {.python}
 class Browser: